 not: Boolean Returns the logical inverse of the receiver.
 In addition to the normal syntax, it also has a special syntax of the form ! b, where b acts as the receiver.

+!: Boolean Using prefix notation, operator ! returns the logical inverse of the receiver.
+It is equivalent to b not, where b acts as the receiver.

 xor(b: Boolean): Boolean Returns the logical xor of the receiver and b.
 It is equivalent to (receiver!= B).

 Char